Which place is cheaper, Las Vegas or Cincinnati?

 Cincinnati is not a theatre destination.

 Las Vegas is a world-class destination for its restaurant scene.
-However, Cincinnati is not a culinary destination.
+Also, Cincinnati is still popular, but not quite as popular for its local flavors and cuisine.

 For foodies, Las Vegas is an obvious choice, as it is one of the food capitals of the world.
 It has become famous for it's all-you-can-eat buffets, which you'll find in almost every hotel along the strip.
 To fully experience the sin of gluttony, head for one of the more luxurious hotels, which have the more expensive, but also higher quality buffets.
 Celebrity chefs have also opened many five star restaurants around town that you must try.